- Debian 8 Cd Iso Download Torrent

 In this special case it turned out to be the classic 'CD read-ahead bug'.The last one or two blocks of a CD (not of DVD or BD) may stay unreadablebecause some drives report one or both Track-At-Once run-out blocks aspart of the payload data, which they are not.

 If the i/o error had happened before the last two blocks of a CD, thenit would more likely have been caused by poorly readable medium.
-In thiscase the advice would be to look in dmesg output or /var/log/messagesfor reports like:
+In thiscase the advice would be to look in dmesg output or /var/log/messages

 This was a classic medium error.
 No software problem.Not even a drive problem on the first hand.

-So for readom or burn programs one has to first unmount the medium.The advise to unmount before copying is not mandatory with dd and cp.
+or burn programs one has to first unmount the medium.The advise to unmount before copying is not mandatory with dd

 Answer to question about libburn based data reading: